Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 To compare the uncertainty of both networks, the following strategies are used:
-* inceptionNet (deterministic): in the deterministic net, the uncertainty of a prediction can be computed looking at the output softmax vector.
+* inceptionNet (deterministic): in the deterministic net, the uncertainty of a prediction can be computed from the output softmax vector.
 The uncertainty of the whole test set is expressed as the standard deviation of the softmax vector for every image.
 * inceptionNetMCD: in the Monte Carlo Dropout setting, we compute for n times the predictions of the net (n is set to 100).
 In this case the uncertainty is the following:
 <p align="center">
   <img src="https://raw.githubusercontent.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/main/images/uncertainty_formula.png"  width="300">